NoumenaDigital/npl-training/03_deploying/README.md

-# 02 - Modeling a simple use case
+# 03 - Deploying to NOUMENA Cloud

-In this tutorial, you will model and implement a crowd-lending platform using the Noumena Protocol Language (NPL).
+In this tutorial, you will deploy an application to NOUMENA Cloud and expose protocols and permissions to the API for testing.

 Please note that the tutorials are meant to be conducted in combination with walkthrough guides, provided separately.